unit-mole/applied-data-science-machine-learning-portfolio/projects/07-election-exit-poll-prediction/README.md

 All values above are generated from the committed data and synchronized with `reports/metrics.json` after execution.

+---

-## Explainability, diagnostics, and robustness
+## Evaluation, Explainability, and Robustness

 - The project saves its comparison and diagnostic tables under `reports/tables/`.
 - The primary figure combines model/statistical evidence with error, stability, calibration, or profile evidence appropriate to the task.